 On 28 June 2017, CEEP will hold its third Public Services Summit.
-The event will be held in Brussels, and you are welcome to register here.
+The event will be held in Brussels (The SQUARE – Coudenberg Entrance, 1-3 Coudenberg), and you can register here.

 9:30-9:45: Introduction by Katherina REICHE, CEEP President